Bayesian Calibration for Activity Based Models

-As we demonstrated in Section \ref{sec:abmruns}, relations in our applications are non-linear and include interactions, and thus, require non-linear dimensionality reduction techniques.
-We propose a nonlinear extension of the projection-based methods by projecting the input $\theta$ onto a non-linear surface instead of a linear space.
-Our dimensionality reduction procedures finds a map $\phi(\theta) \rightarrow \psi$ that transforms the input vector $\theta$ into a lower-dimensional vector of latent variables $\psi$.
-We propose, using \textit{neural networks} to construct a nonlinear mapping $\phi$.
+As we demonstrated in Section \ref{sec:abmruns}, our ABM exhibits non-linear and significant interactions which would be lost by using these popular linear dimensionality reduction techniques.
+We propose a non-linear extension of the projection-based methods.
+Our dimensionality reduction procedures find a map $\phi(\theta) \rightarrow \psi$ that transforms the input vector $\theta$ into a lower-dimensional vector of latent variables $\psi$.
+We propose using a Deep Learning (DL) architecture to construct the nonlinear mapping $\phi$.
 Our paper will use Active Subspaces as a benchmark for demonstration.

-Each step of an optimisation algorithm requires evaluation of the loss function and thus, requires running a simulator.
-Therefore, our dimensionality reduction technique has to be able to reconstruct a point in the original input space from the point in the latent space.
-Further, the re-sampling step of the BO requires the latent space to be bounded.

-Performing reconstruction requires the inversion of a non-linear map, which makes this task non-trivial, and has resulted in linear approximation techniques dominating the field of dimensionality reduction, despite commonly mapping non-linear relationships~\citep{lawrence_gaussian_2004}.
-This paper, however, asserts that this translation obstacle is surmountable for deep learning methodologies and can provide an advantageous alternative to popular linear methods within the established optimization framework.
+Deep learners are a class of non-linear functions which construct a predictive mapping using hierarchical layers of latent variables.
+The output can be a continuous, discrete, or mixed value set.
+Each layer $\ell$ applies element-wise a univariate activation function $\tau$ to an affine transformation:

+where $W$ represents the weights placed on the layer's input set $Z$, and $b$ represents the offset value critical to recovering shifted multivariate functions.
+Given the number of layers $\ell$, a predictor is a result of the composite map

+The general approximation capabilities of deep learning networks is rooted in the universal basis theorem proved by Kolmogorov~\cite{kolmogorov_approximation_1963}.
+As data progresses down the network, each layer applies a folding operator to predecessor's divided space according to the chosen activation function $\tau$.
+Cybenko\cite{cybenko_approximation_1989} proved that a fully-connected network with a single hidden layer and sigmoid activation function can uniformly approximate any continuous multivariate function on a bounded domain within an error margin; further work documented similar results for additional classes of activation functions~\cite{barron_approximation_1994,hornik_approximation_1991,funahashi_approximate_1989} and eventually led to deep learning networks being deemed universal approximators: a single-layered deep learning network with a suitable activation function for continuous functions; a two-layered version for discontinuous and Boolean functions.

+Deep learning multi-layered networks designed for dimensionality reduction learning must contain at least one layer $Z^{(i)} \in \mathbb{R}^q$ with fewer nodes than the input $q \ll d$ layer.
+This bottleneck layer forces the network to learn a compressed, or lower dimensional, set of latent features describing the input-output relationship.
+We use this representational form to extract a vector representation $\psi$ within one of the deep learner's hidden layers.